tpapp/LaTeXTabulars.jl/README.md

 Write tabular data from Julia in LaTeX format.

 This is a *very thin wrapper*, basically for avoiding some loops and repeatedly used strings.
-It assumes that you know how the LaTeX `tabular` environment works, and you have formatted the cells to string if you want anything fancy.
+It assumes that you know how the LaTeX `tabular` environment works, and you have formatted the cells to strings if you want anything fancy like rounding or alignment on the decimal dot.

 This is how it works: